-The Global Evidence Summit is intended as an inter-sectoral and multi-disciplinary event exchanging ideas about how we best generate, summarize and communicate evidence to inform policy and practice worldwide.
+The Global Evidence Summit is an inter-sectoral and multi-disciplinary event exchanging ideas about how we best generate, summarize and communicate evidence to inform and change policy and practice worldwide.

 Following each plenary, there will be a number of special sessions that match the plenary theme.
 These sessions will continue discussions and the exchange of ideas.
-Further information about the special sessions will be published after May 1st.
+Further information about the special sessions will be published in May.

 Wednesday 13 September, 9-10.30am